dajva/rg.el/README.md

 variable to `nil`.

 ### Position numbers alignment
-It's possible to control how the line and column numbers are displayed in the result buffer.
+When operating `rg.el` in grouped output mode (`rg-group-result` is non nil), it's possible to control how the line and column numbers are displayed in the result buffer.

 Example settings:
 ``` emacs-lisp